Cutoff for Almost All Random Walks on Abelian Groups: Introduction and Statement of Results

 \subsubsection{Comparison of Mixing Times Between Different Groups}

 \nextresult

-The previous results established cutoff.
+The previous results concerned cutoff.
 The next results are of a slightly different flavour.
-They consider \textit{nilpotent} groups: these are groups $G$ whose \textit{lower central series}, ie the sequence $(G_\ell)_{\ell \ge 0}$ defined by $G_0 \cq G$ and $G_\ell \cq [G_{\ell-1}, G]$ for $\ell \ge 1$, stabilises at the trivial group.
-The results compared the mixing times between different groups; these mixing times are random.
+They concern \textit{nilpotent} groups: these are groups $G$ whose \textit{lower central series}, ie the sequence $(G_{(\ell)})_{\ell \ge 0}$ defined by $G_{(0)} \cq G$ and $G_{(\ell)} \cq [G_{(\ell-1)}, G]$ for $\ell \ge 1$, stabilises at the trivial group.
+The results compare the mixing times between different groups; these mixing times are random.

 \begin{introdefn*} For $\eps \in (0,1)$ and a Cayley graph $H$, write \( \tmix(\eps, H) \cq \inf\bra{ t \ge 0 \mid d_H(t) \le \eps }. \)